Baggage How much luggage can I bring?

 No, passports and visas are not required when travelling from Perth.
 However, you will need to show photo identification for each traveller – including children – to clear customs and immigration.

-We recommend bringing a valid passport nonetheless, in the case of a flight diversion to another country.
+We recommend bringing a valid passport nonetheless in the case of a flight diversion to another country.
 For more information, please see here.

 Most food can be brought into the Cocos Keeling Islands, except tomato and capsicum stems, fresh honey and homegrown produce.
 Seafood is also out but don’t worry, there’s plenty to catch!
-If you have special dietary requirements, please pack what you need.

 If you’re bringing fresh food, please make sure to keep your shopping receipts.
 You will need to show these to Customs on arrival.